JohanGHole/dhis2-tb-tracker-ig-tutorial/README.md

 Define FHIR code systems and value sets based on DHIS2 option sets.

 ### 1 - Create FHIR Code Systems:
-* For each DHIS2 option set, create a FHIR code system FSH file that lists all the available options.
+* For each DHIS2 option set, create a FHIR code system in FSH that lists all the available options.
 Use the DHIS2 metadata payload as reference.
 * The general structure is as follows:
     ```fsh
     CodeSystem: Dhis2OptionSetCS
     Id: dhis2-option-set-cs
     Title: "DHIS2 Option Set Code System"
-    Description: "This is the basic structure of a option set based Code System."
+    Description: "This is the basic structure of a FHIR code system based on a DHIS2 option set."
     * #"optionsCode1" "optionsName1"
     * #"optionsCode2" "optionsName2"
     * ...